MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-clustering-model-prepare-data.md

 In [part three](r-clustering-model-build.md), you'll learn how to create and train a K-Means clustering model in R.

-In [part four](r-clustering-model-deploy.md), you'll learn how to create a stored procedure in an SQL database that can perform clustering in R based on new data.
+In [part four](r-clustering-model-deploy.md), you'll learn how to create a stored procedure in a SQL database that can perform clustering in R based on new data.

 ## Prerequisites